Oracle Layoffs 2026: Career Guide for 25,000 Displaced Pros

 Step 4: Activate Your Network Before Applying

-Sixty percent of jobs are filled through referrals, according to LinkedIn data.
-Cold applications have a response rate under 5% in competitive tech hiring markets.
+Sixty-five percent of jobs are filled through referrals, according to LinkedIn's 2026 data.
+Cold applications have a response rate under 4% in competitive tech hiring markets.

 Contact former colleagues, managers, and clients before sending a single application.
 A brief message explaining your situation and asking for introductions is more effective than any cover letter.